-Marietta High School tight end Arik Gilbert was heralded as the most important high school prospect at his position in recent memory.
-Look no further than what 247Sports Director of Scouting Barton Simmons said about the unanimous No. 1 tight end in the country by every major recruiting website.
+Former LSU tight end Arik Gilbert was heralded as the most important high school prospect at his position in recent memory coming out of Marietta High School.
+Look no further than what 247Sports Director of Scouting Barton Simmons said about the unanimous No. 1 tight end in the country by every major recruiting website in 2019.

 “Gilbert is a remarkable prospect because he is just so complete,” Simmons said.
 “His versatility really and overwhelming physical traits make him the most complete tight end we’ve seen in more than a decade.”